Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 The flattened representation from the CNN is combined with positional encoding and feeded into a transformer encoder.
 The transformer decoder then takes a fixed number of learned encodings while attending to the encoder output.

 #### 3. Feed Forward Network (FFN)
-The output of the decoder is passed to a shared feed forward netowrk (FFN) that either predicts a detection or "no object" class.
+The output of the decoder is passed to a shared feed forward network (FFN) that either predicts a detection or "no object" class.

 ___